Data protection

 The burden of determining whether a request will be considered ‘complex’ is on your employer.
 As long as they can provide good reasons for the delay, it is generally considered unlikely that a challenge can be made.

-Is there a fee to make a subject access request, and can my employer refuse to comply with the request?
+Is there a fee to make a subject access request.

 The information must generally be provided free of charge, however employers may charge a ‘reasonable’ fee if the request is ‘manifestly excessive or unfounded, particularly if it is repetitive.’
 Any such fee must be based on the administrative costs involved of retrieving the information.